al-matari/KEYKLOAK/video-script.md

 To fix the backend, I started by making the model more explicit.

-Problem: the team member count did not match the actual number of users.
-Fix: Second, I removed stored `Team.members` and derived it from `users.size`.
-That avoids drift between stored member count and actual membership.
+My first thoughts.

+Because of my background in java, i used here ChatGpt to check how kotlin handle this issue and found that In Kotlin, data class is risky for JPA.
+Because the relevant methods are automatically generated.
+And regular classes are recommended at this place.

 Problem: JPA entities were modeled as Kotlin data classes, which is risky because important methods are generated automatically.
 Fix: First, I replaced the JPA data class entities with regular classes and added explicit `toString()`, `equals()`, and `hashCode()` implementations.

+Problem: the team member count did not match the actual number of users.
+2. than i Removed stored Team.members and derived it from users.size. to Avoids drift between stored member count and actual membership.

 Problem: risky models and tightly coupled relations
-Fix: Third, I simplified the Team to User association to a unidirectional mapping.
-I removed the team reference from `User` and kept `Team.users`.
-That reduced relationship coupling and lazy-loading risk.
+3. I Simplified Team to User association to a unidirectional mapping. i Removed the team reference from User. and i Kept Team.users so member counts can still be derived from the user list.
+That allowed us to Reduces relationship coupling and lazy-loading risk.
+For example by calling activity.user.name.
+Without that hibernate will call team query which we never use in logic.
+Alternative fix would be A @JoinTable but it was avoided because it would require an additional table and a broader schema change.

+4. user.activties is immutable list
+   JPA needs a mutable list because it has to track changes like adding or removing items.
+   Hibernate replaces the list with its own special version to manage these changes.
+   If the list is immutable, it cannot track updates properly and may cause errors.

-Problem: the ownership between `User.activities` and `Activity.user` was inconsistent, because the child relation was nullable
+Problem  the ownership between `User.activities` and `Activity.user` was inconsistent, because the child relation was nullable
-Fix: I also fixed the ownership issue between `User.activities` and `Activity.user`.
+5. Inconsistent ownership: User.activities vs nullable Activity.user
-I made `user_id` non-null, because an activity without a user is not valid.
+   I made user_id non-null because an activity without a user is not valid.
-And I added cascade and orphan removal so activities are managed together with the user.
+   This ensures every activity must belong to a user.
+I also added cascade and orphan removal so that activities are automatically managed together with the user.
+This makes the relationship consistent across Kotlin, JPA, and the database. optional = false is still missing on the @ManyToOne side.
+This means: JPA can still create Activity(user = null) in memory the error only happens later at the database level Ideally, I would also add optional = false to fully align JPA with the database.

-Problem: `Activity.timestamp` was tied to object creation instead of persistence time
+`Activity.timestamp` was tied to object creation instead of persistence time The entity default used `LocalDateTime.now()` instead of a DB-managed or explicitly assigned persisted timestamp. that has user impacts that timestamps can be outdated or misleading.
-Fix: Then I fixed the timestamp issue by adding a JPA `@PrePersist` hook that sets the timestamp only before insert if no value is present.
+6. i fixed the timestamp issue by Adding a JPA @PrePersist hook that sets timestamp only before insert if no value is present.
-For this challenge that was good enough, even though a database default would be cleaner in production.

-## Service and Query Layer

-Problem: `userName` was null in the feed response
+   Thats not the best way in production.
+But i decided for them to explore kotlin access on null values.
+   LocalDateTime.now() still uses the application server clock.
+But is ok for this challenge.
+   A Database default such as CURRENT_TIMESTAMP would be the best practice.
+   Single source of truth and no clock drift across services.
+   Another alternatives is @CreationTimestamp.
+   Pro is Minimal code and automatic on insert.
+   Contra is Hibernate-specific and more implicit.

+### service
-Fix: I completed the mapper with `userName: activity.user.name`.
+7. i complete the mapper with userName:activity.user.name

-Problem: the feed query caused an N+1 problem because related user data was loaded inefficiently
-Fix: Then I fixed the N+1 problem and feed ordering.
-I added one ordered feed query with eager user loading:
-`findFeedActivities()` with `join fetch a.user` and `order by a.timestamp desc`.

-Problem: feed ordering was not guaranteed by the repository query
+8. n+1 fix and ordering
-Fix: I switched `ActivityService` to use that query instead of `findAll` for the live feed.
+   Added one ordered feed query with eager user loading i Added `findFeedActivities()` with `join fetch a.user` and `order by a.timestamp desc`. i Switched `ActivityService` to use that query anstead of findAll for the live feed.

-I used `JOIN FETCH` here because it was the most direct solution for this query.
+I used JOIN FETCH to solve the N+1 problem because I needed the related entities immediately, and it was the most direct solution for that query.
+There is other option to slove that.
+@EntityGraph It tells JPA to load eagerly for a query, without writing join fetch manually.
+I used that in getUserById.
+Option 3: is DTO Projection
+DTO projection is usually the best choice for read-only endpoints like ours because it avoids loading unnecessary entity data, but I used JOIN FETCH because I still wanted managed entities.
+But i didn't chose it because in required changing mapping the timestamp format. i kept it easy.

 ## Exceptions and Validation